Momna-bit/read/README.md

     AND vcc.CustID IS NOT NULL
     AND vcc.FlowStart IS NOT NULL;

--- STEP 8b: How do the flags overlap among actual callers?
+-- STEP 8b (fixed): How do the flags overlap among actual callers?
 SELECT
+    CreditBand,
+    DepositFlag,
+    TenureBucket,
+    FrequentContactFlag,
+    COUNT(*) AS CustomerCount
+FROM (
+    SELECT
+        vcc.CustID,
         CASE WHEN cm.CreditScore <= 500 AND cm.CreditScore > 0 THEN 'Score<=500' ELSE 'Score>500 or junk' END AS CreditBand,
         CASE WHEN cm.DepositPaid > 0 THEN 'Deposit Paid' ELSE 'No Deposit' END AS DepositFlag, CASE WHEN DATEDIFF(MONTH, vcc.FlowStart, vcc.CallDate) <= 14 THEN '<=14 Months' ELSE '>14 Months' END AS TenureBucket,
         CASE
             WHEN (SELECT COUNT(*) FROM #CustomerCallDates c2
                   WHERE c2.CustID = CAST(vcc.CustID AS VARCHAR(50)) AND c2.CallDate < vcc.CallDate
                      AND c2.CallDate >= DATEADD(DAY, -30, vcc.CallDate)) >= 2
             THEN 'Frequent Contact' ELSE 'Normal Contact'
-    END AS FrequentContactFlag,
+        END AS FrequentContactFlag
-    COUNT(*) AS CustomerCount
     FROM vw_Care_CustomerContact vcc
     JOIN iSigma_Customer_Master cm ON cm.cust_id = vcc.CustID
-WHERE vcc.AI_CallReason IN ('Bill Explanation', 'Bill Dispute')
-    AND vcc.Market = 'Texas'
+    WHERE vcc.AI_CallReason IN ('Bill Explanation', 'Bill Dispute') AND vcc.Market = 'Texas'
         AND vcc.CustID IS NOT NULL
         AND vcc.FlowStart IS NOT NULL
-GROUP BY
-    CASE WHEN cm.CreditScore <= 500 AND cm.CreditScore > 0 THEN 'Score<=500' ELSE 'Score>500 or junk' END,
-    CASE WHEN cm.DepositPaid > 0 THEN 'Deposit Paid' ELSE 'No Deposit' END, CASE WHEN DATEDIFF(MONTH, vcc.FlowStart, vcc.CallDate) <= 14 THEN '<=14 Months' ELSE '>14 Months' END,
-    CASE
-        WHEN (SELECT COUNT(*) FROM #CustomerCallDates c2
-              WHERE c2.CustID = CAST(vcc.CustID AS VARCHAR(50)) AND c2.CallDate < vcc.CallDate
-                 AND c2.CallDate >= DATEADD(DAY, -30, vcc.CallDate)) >= 2
-        THEN 'Frequent Contact' ELSE 'Normal Contact'
-    END
+) t
-ORDER BY CustomerCount DESC;
+GROUP BY CreditBand, DepositFlag, TenureBucket, FrequentContactFlag ORDER BY CustomerCount DESC;